Medically Reviewed By

 What is the success rate of cytoreduction with HIPEC for mesothelioma?

-One study shows that patients treated with cytoreductive surgery have a five-year survival rate of 80%.
+One study shows that patients treated with cytoreductive surgery have a 5-year survival rate of 80%.
 By comparison, peritoneal mesothelioma patients without surgery have an average one-year survival rate of 50%.
 Complete cytoreduction with HIPEC is an effective treatment with an extraordinary success rate for extending the lives of malignant peritoneal mesothelioma patients.

 Is cytoreduction with HIPEC dangerous?

 All surgeries have risks, the severity ranging from minor infections or side effects to internal bleeding.
 Cytoreduction is no different, but safety has improved in recent years.
-Potential complications related to this surgery include damage to the organs in the abdominal cavity or to the digestive system.
+Potential complications related to this mesothelioma treatment include damage to the organs in the abdominal cavity or to the digestive system.
 In one study, 22% of patients undergoing cytoreductive surgery experienced surgery-related side effects.

 How long is recovery after cytoreduction/HIPEC?